 -7 days (three 3-4 hour sessions, four days for customer discovery interviews)

 -held online (Mon-Wed-Mon)

 -15 customer interviews required (minimum)

 -successful completion + instructor recommendation qualify teams to apply for the National Course

-National Course (for current NSF grantees or Immersion Course completion + recommendation)
+National Course (for current NSF grantees or Immersive Short Course completion + recommendation)